Special Issue 2023

 - US-Canandian borderlands

-Please submit proposals (300-500 words) for essays or creative works by June 1, 2022.
-Invitations for full submissions will be sent out by June 15, 2022.
-Full submission deadline will be September 1, 2022.
+Please submit creative works or proposals for essays (300-500 words) by June 7, 2022.
 Please submit abstracts to guest editors Bianet Castellanos, Tom Sarmiento, Jessica Lopez Lyman, and Chris Perreira at: email@example.com.

 SPECIAL ISSUE 2022